lamhq/tech-notes/data-science/2-statistics/6-relationship.md

 The correlation does not imply **causation**.
 E.g: In the housing business, size causes the price, and not vice versa.

+A common practice is to disregard correlations that are below $0.2$.

 Population Formula: